Avikalp7/CG-Accumulator/README.md

 ######Departmental SGPA/CGPA Pattern Detection

-* Average SGPA's and Variances for All Semesters of User's Department
+* Average SGPA's and Variances for All Semesters of User's Department (Here - HS)

 ![ScreenShot](Screenshots/13_all_sem_avg.PNG)